Stremio/stremio-beamup-cli/README.md

 ## Usage

+### Deploying

 - go to the project directory that you want to deploy
 - use the `beamup` command

 (for more specific commands, use `beamup --help`)

-The `beamup` command is a universal command, it will handle both initial setup and deploying projects.
+The `beamup` command is a universal command, it will handle both initial setup and the deploying of projects.

-## Secrets
+### Secrets

 You can add secrets to your project in the form of environment variables